Interesting fact about Tanzania Safari.

 Discover the iconic Ngorongoro Crater.
 The Ngorongoro Crater in Northern Tanzania, once a gigantic volcano, is the largest intact caldera in the world.
 Some maintain that before it erupted, it would have been higher than Mt Kilimanjaro, the highest peak in Africa.

-With its lush green plains, woodland trees and … bio-diversity, and several globally threatened species live on these plains.
+With its lush green plains, woodland trees and .Ten Fascinating Facts About Wild and Beautiful Tanzania. bio-diversity, and several globally threatened species live on these plains.
 Ngorongoro crater is 610 metres deep and 20km wide, making it the world’s largest inactive caldera.

 Interesting fact about Tanzania Safari: Mount Kilimanjaro is a dormant volcano in Tanzania.
 It has three volcanic cones: Kibo, Mawenzi, and Shira.
 It is the highest mountain in Africa and the highest single free-standing mountain in the world.
 5,895 metres above sea level and about 4,900 metres above its plateau base.